 Analysis / Bias

-In review, The Food Babe publishes recipes which are reasonable and safe, as well as news on her blog that routinely publishes pseudoscience and chemical conspiracy theories.
+In review, The Food Babe publishes recipes that are reasonable and safe, as well as news on her blog that routinely publishes pseudoscience and chemical conspiracy theories.
 In regards to her recipes, they are generally considered healthy, however, the claims made in these recipes may be unrealistic such as this one: Papaya Salad with Miso Turmeric Dressing.
 While this does sound healthy and tasty the claims made are over the top such as this: “Its star ingredient is the papaya, a tropical fruit that’s very high in vitamin C and loaded with the enzyme papain that helps keep your skin, nails, and hair beautiful!”
 While papaya is certainly a healthy fruit, eating this recipe will not support the claims made.
 Further, in this recipe, the Food Babe takes the opportunity to denigrate GMO’s, without evidence as she does frequently on this website: “When shopping for ingredients for this salad, make sure you choose non-GMO papaya, as this is one of the few fresh fruits that are often GMO.”

 The blog portion of her website is where pseudoscience is heavily promoted.
 For example, there are natural miracle cancer cures such as this: Cancer Fighting Cherry Berry Smoothie as well as very frequent anti-GMO propaganda that is not supported by science, CONFIRMED!
 Lab tests show over 30+ popular food products contain GMOs.
 Are you eating them?
 She has also promoted anti-vaccination propaganda.
 In general, Vani Deva Hari is a second-place finisher to Joseph Mercola, but still dangerous in her claims.

 - Does Glyphosate Cause Cancer? – False

-Overall, we rate the Food Babe a quackery level pseudoscience website based on the promotion of anti-GMO propaganda as well as exaggerated claims regarding organic/natural foods.
-(D. Van Zandt 8/22/2016) Updated (12/31/2019)
+Overall, we rate the Food Babe a quackery-level pseudoscience website based on the promotion of anti-GMO propaganda as well as exaggerated claims regarding organic/natural foods.
+(D. Van Zandt 8/22/2016) Updated (03/19/2021)